-Last but definitely not least, you can enable two-factor authentication.
-This makes your Kinsta account more secure by requiring a 7 digit code on every login.
-We highly recommend everyone utilize this feature.
+Last but definitely not least, you can enable authenticator-based two-factor authentication.
+This makes your Kinsta account more secure by requiring a secondary authorization code on every login.

 Coming from another hosting service that used cPanel or Plesk?
 (Check out this comparison) Don’t worry, MyKinsta has all the features you’re familiar with and more.
 The only difference is that MyKinsta was developed specifically with WordPress in mind to save you time and clicks.
 If you’re tired of other clunky dashboard tools, we’re positive our MyKinsta dashboard will blow you away!

-Make sure to stay tuned to our feature updates page.
+Make sure to stay tuned to our Changelog page.
 All current clients are also notified of new features via our internal messaging system.
 And of course, you can subscribe to our blog to keep informed of everything that is changing here at Kinsta.

 Whether you’re an existing client or someone just checking us out, we would love to hear your feedback on our MyKinsta dashboard!
 Let us know below in the comments.